 Overheating Adenium Seedlings

 Scorching sun can 'steam' your seedlings, especially if they are less than 10 days old.
-You can recognize this by looking at their body color, like this one right here:
+You can recognize this by looking at their body color, a bit like this one right here:

 This is a sign their body color has been transformed by the heat.
 When you have a sniff around, there is a strong smell of cooked veggies.
 You can also feel the hot steam coming out of the pot.